-In BC, we operate the Fort St. James sawmill (the "FSJ Mill") in Fort St. James, British Columbia, and hold a forest licence with an allowable annual cut ("AAC") of 440,000 cubic metres in the timber supply area (the "TSA") in and around Prince George, British Columbia.
-The FSJ Mill has approximately 300 million board feet of annual lumber capacity on a two-shift basis.
-We operate a 2-line sawmill (the "Mackenzie Mill") in Mackenzie, British Columbia.
-We hold a forest licence with a total AAC of 632,500 cubic metres in the TSA in and around Mackenzie, and own 50% of a joint venture which holds a forest licence with a total AAC of 300,000 cubic metres in the same TSA.
-Our Mackenzie Mill has approximately 240 million board feet of annual lumber capacity on a two-shift basis.
+We operate a 2-line sawmill in Mackenzie, British Columbia.
+We hold a forest licence in the timber supply area ("TSA") in and around Mackenzie with an allowable annual cut ("AAC") of 632,500 cubic metres, and also own 50% of a joint venture which holds a forest licence with an AAC of 300,000 cubic metres in the same TSA.
+Our Mackenzie mill has approximately 240 million board feet of annual lumber capacity on a two-shift basis.

-We operate a 36 megawatt biomass power generation plant (the "Mackenzie Power Plant") in Mackenzie, British Columbia, located at the site of our Mackenzie Mill.
-The Mackenzie Power Plant's output capacity is in excess of 230 gigawatt hours ("GWh") of electricity per year.
+We operate a 36 megawatt biomass power generation plant in Mackenzie, British Columbia, located at the site of our Mackenzie mill.
+Our power plant's output capacity is in excess of 230 gigawatt hours ("GWh") of electricity per year.
 We have executed an electricity purchase agreement ("EPA") and a related load displacement agreement ("LDA") with the British Columbia Hydro and Power Authority ("BC Hydro").
-Under the EPA, BC Hydro agreed to purchase approximately 200 GWh of electrical energy annually over a 20-year term for a fixed price, and under the LDA we agreed to supply the energy requirements of our Mackenzie operations over the same 20-year term.
+Under the EPA, BC Hydro agreed to purchase approximately 200 GWh of electrical energy annually over a 20-year term for a fixed price, and under the LDA we agreed to supply the energy requirements of our Mackenzie mill over the same 20-year term.